-You might want to hire a workers’ compensation lawyer before proceeding further.
+Consider hiring a workers’ compensation lawyer before proceeding further with your claim.
 They can help you prepare claim paperwork and gather evidence that proves the injury occurred at the workplace and the extent of your damages.

-How Can a Houma Workers’ Compensation Lawyer Help Me With My Claim?
+How Can a Houma Workers’ Comp Lawyer Help Me With My Claim?